ktravers/ktravers.github.io/_posts/2015-04-26-rendering-from-a-model-wat.md

 <% end %>
 ```

-☠ Inside Recipe, `#recipe_card` instantiates a new instance of ActionView::Base and calls `#render` on it, passing in the `menus/recipe` partial, `:format`, and local variables - in this case, the current instance of Recipe.
+☠ Inside Recipe, `#recipe_card` instantiates a new instance of ActionView::Base and calls `#render` on it, passing in the recipe partial, `:format`, and local variables - in this case, the current instance of Recipe.

 ```ruby
 class Recipe < ActiveRecord::Base